-Covid-19 coronavirus: Ashley Bloomfield takes questions via Facebook live on Covid-19 response
+Covid 19 coronavirus: Ashley Bloomfield takes questions via Facebook live on Covid-19 response

 A fifth death

-Earlier today, he announced that a fifth person in New Zealand has died from Covid-19, the third from a cluster at the Rosewood resthome in Linwood, Christchurch.
+Earlier today, Bloomfield announced that a fifth person in New Zealand has died from Covid-19, the third from a cluster at the Rosewood resthome in Linwood, Christchurch.

 The man, in his 80s, had been moved from Rosewood to nearby Burwood Hospital.